Gohar

 Petrossian

-In recent years Dr Petrossian has been invited to serve as a panelist and guest speaker by international organizations and institutions, including the United Nations Office on Drugs and Crime (UNODC), the U.S. Department of Homeland Security's Wildlife and Environmental Crimes Unit, the Federal Bureau of Investigation-New York; the Wildlife Conservation Society; and Flora and Fauna.
-In addition, she has consulted for a wide range of organizations—including UNODC, Wildlife Conservation Society, World Animal Protection, Fauna & Flora, the Amazon Cooperation Treaty Organization, Earth League International, and others—on projects addressing such environmental crime problems as wildlife trafficking, illegal fishing, hazardous waste trafficking, and illegal gold mining.
+Dr Petrossian has served as a panelist and guest speaker for leading international organizations and institutions, including the United Nations Office on Drugs and Crime (UNODC), the U.S. Department of Homeland Security's Wildlife and Environmental Crimes Unit, the Federal Bureau of Investigation-New York, the Wildlife Conservation Society, and Flora and Fauna.
+She has also consulted for a wide range of organizations—including UNODC, Wildlife Conservation Society, World Animal Protection, Fauna & Flora, the Amazon Cooperation Treaty Organization, and others—on projects addressing such environmental crime problems as wildlife trafficking, illegal fishing, hazardous waste trafficking, illegal gold mining, and the convergence of these crimes with other forms of serious organized crime.